port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/lock-and_unlock-service-in-port.md

 </details>

 :::note Lock property
 Our Service blueprint has a boolean property called `locked_in_prod`.
 When the action is triggered, we will update the value of this field to `true` if locking and `false` if unlocking.
-The `locked_reason_prod` property will equally be updated to reflect the reason for the lock or unlock.
-The same logic applies to the development environment (`locked_in_test`)
+The `locked_reason_prod` property will be updated to reflect the reason for the lock or unlock.
+The same logic applies to the development environment (`locked_in_test`).
 :::

 ## Create Github workflow